 This may seem exhausting, and in the beginning it certainly can be, because you are still expelling the weakness from your mind.
-But as you dedicate more and more time and energy into building yourself up, you will become stronger and more empowered than you’ve ever been before.
-But remember, it is up to you, because no one can compromise with you on this journey but you.
+But, as you dedicate more and more time and energy into building yourself up, you will become stronger and more empowered than you’ve ever been before.
+Just remember, it is up to you, because no one can compromise with you on this journey but you.

 An excellent way to create your routine, is to simply write one down.
 For myself, I write down my routine for the week on Sunday or Monday, and then review that routine daily (usually hourly) and make slight changes to it if need be.

 By doing this it also teaches me to focus on being in the moment, and invest my precious energy and time achieving small goals throughout the day, which ultimately culminates in my reaching a bigger goal at the end of the week, an even bigger goal at the end of the month, and a massive goal at the end of the year.

 Never forget, those who move mountains begin by carrying away small stones my friends.
-We don’t need to overwhelm ourselves worrying about the how the hell are we ever gonna climb that huge mountain, we just have to focus on carrying away the small stones.
+We don’t need to overwhelm ourselves worrying about how the hell are we ever gonna climb that huge mountain, we just have to focus on carrying away the small stones.

 The changes mentioned in this blog will not happen overnight and progress can be reversed if it is not consistent.
 If you are determined and persistent in your efforts though, and you work hard and refuse to surrender to your depression and bad habits, you will change your life forever and become much stronger than you had ever even imagined was possible.

 *If you would like an even more detailed guide to help you on your journey, please read my blog post on how I changed my life HERE